Meet our directors

 as research on diet and lifestyle in colorectal cancer survivors.
 He is the Co-Chair of one of the National Cancer Institute cooperative groups' committees (Alliance) focused on gastrointestinal cancers.
 He has served on national committees to develop

 guidelines for the treatment of colon and rectal cancers, including the American Society of Clinical Oncology and the American Cancer Society.

-At the Colon and Rectal Cancer Center of Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), our specialists are dedicated to making discoveries in every discipline.
+At the Colon and Rectal Cancer Center of Dana-Farber Brigham Cancer Center, our specialists are dedicated to making discoveries in every discipline.

 Our medical oncologists are improving the use of chemotherapy and targeted agents through clinical trials and new treatment approaches, such as with

 Our surgeons use the newest approaches, including sphincter-saving surgery for rectal cancer patients, robotic surgery, and minimally-invasive surgery.

 Our radiologists are pioneering the use of imaging tests to allow optimal diagnosis and treatment of patients with colon and rectal cancer.